rinkiikundu/Abhivaadan/README.md

-# Abhivaadan-frontend
+# Blogcraft-frontend
-#About ABHIVAADAN
+#About BlogCraft

-Abhivaadan is a blogging website where users can blog about their Interests, delights, and their everyday feelings.
+Blogcraft is a blogging website where users can blog about their Interests, delights, and their everyday feelings.
 AbhivaadanTypically entertains informal and
 Conversational style.
 Anyone who Has a love for sharing parts of Their lives are welcome!

 #Functionalities